 - Preheat oven to 375°F conventional or 350°F convection.

-- Add butter and Kosher salt to boiling water in an oven-safe pan—stir well, then mix in white long-grain rice.
-Use a 2-quart casserole dish, a 6X9 inch baking dish, or an 8 to 9 inch round baking pan.
+- In an oven-safe pan, add butter and kosher salt to the boiling water.
+Stir well, then mix in the rice.
+Use a 2-quart casserole, a 6×9-inch dish, or an 8–9 inch round baking pan.

 Recipe Notes